 Instead, we leverage the advantages of our model symbolic implementation by plugging our throughput expressions within Matlab's Global Optimization Toolbox.
-Then, for each scenario, we run a global search based on multiple executions of the gradient descent method fmincon, in case the objective utility function presents more than one local maximum point.
-Finally, we use the best solution to determine per-node CW assignments that maximize network utility.
+Then, we run a global search based on multiple executions of the gradient descent method fmincon, in case the objective function presents more than one local maximum point.
+In total, we execute 5000 runs from distinct starting points, obtaining the same solution in all cases.

-1) The 7-flow sparse network: For the network in Fig. 10, we start the gradient descent method at 5000 different points, obtaining the same solution in all cases.
-Fig. 15 shows the throughput distribution in such a scenario with the derived optimal CW assignments compared to the throughput distribution of 802.11 with BEB.
+Fig. 12 shows the throughput distribution in the 12-node CSMA network with optimal CW assignments compared to the throughput distribution of 802.11 with BEB.
 We note that the optimal CW assignment significantly reduces throughput disparities, increasing the throughput of flows 1 to 5 and bringing flows 3 and 5 out of the starvation situation.
 This results in a 22% increase of network utility, with an average per-flow throughput gain of about 550% (ignoring flow 5 whose percentage gain is infinite).